bootplug/writeups/2020/downunderctf/misc/discloud/README.md

 Listing the service accounts and creating an access token for secret-manager was apparently an unintended way of solving this challenge.
 The intended way (written by the author) can be found [here](https://github.com/DownUnderCTF/Challenges_2020_public/blob/master/misc/discloud/writeup.md).

+**In retrospect:** I also did not try to use the 3rd service account we found earlier, so I wonder if using that account would've given me more access to the cloud infrastructure than the author intended me to get.
+Maybe we could've gotten access to other projects (challenges) or instances?